Be part of world-leading quantum research

 SQA PhD Partnership Scholarship

-Applications will be assessed by SQA and CSIRO.
+Applications will be assessed by SQA and CSIRO, based on the following criteria:

 • Quality of the proposed project including relevance to quantum technology and alignment to the proposed project by UNSW and CSIRO supervisors.